gauravmeee/My_md_Notes/6. Programming/Tutorial/Striver_Graph.md

 Vis = [ 0 0 0 0 0 0 0 0 0 0 0]
 ```

+⭐ Always use the for loop in any traversal. so that our traversing not end, on disconnected components i.e. when have multiple components.

-To Handle any Traversal Algorithm/Function to Handle not connected components use the for loop:
+*Note:* To Handle any Traversal Algorithm/Function to Handle not connected components use the for loop:
 ```cpp
 for(i=0->10)
 	if(!vis[i]) // whenever other component's node appear, pass to function.